BS in Veterinary Technology

-- Office and hospital procedures, client relations, using oral, written, and decision-making skills.
+- Office and hospital procedures, client relations, as well as oral, written, and decision-making skills.

 - Understanding the pharmacologic aspects of medications, including prescribing, administration, and patient response.

-- Nursing care of a variety of species of animals including areas in husbandry, nutrition, preventative care, animal behavior, therapeutic techniques, and public health.
+- Nursing care of a variety of animal species, including areas in husbandry, nutrition, preventive care, animal behavior, therapeutic techniques, and public health.

 - Anesthetic management and surgical procedures including post-operative care and dental prophylaxis.